 A revocable living trust has long been an important part of estate planning.
-Done correctly, a living trust can help protect your heirs from creditors and probate and supply them with any funding you’d like them to have.
+Done correctly, a living trust can help protect your heirs from creditors, probate, and supply them with any funding you’d like them to have.

 However, a revocable living trust might not meet your goals if it isn’t arranged properly and periodically reviewed for any changes to your circumstances that would make a revision necessary.
-As you make a living trust part of your estate plan, you want to ensure that you avoid the following eight most common mistakes:
+As you make a living trust part of your estate plan, you want to ensure that you avoid the common pitfalls associated with estate planning.